Docs / For maintainers & developers / 02

 Fund first, then key

 A compute key reserves balance from the project balance.
-The project needs donated balance before you can create a key — the key creation form shows your current available compute and how much is unallocated (not reserved by an existing active or pending key).
+The project needs donated balance before you can create a key — the key creation form shows your current balance and how much is unallocated (not reserved by an existing active or pending key).

-If available compute is empty, the project page is the right place to share with donors.
+If the project balance is empty, the project page is the right place to share with donors.
 The compute meter and project metrics are public.

 Create a compute key